Media Advisory - Minister Wilkinson to make Nature Fund announcement in Saskatoon

-SASKATOON, Sept.
-3, 2019 /CNW/ - The Minister of Fisheries, Oceans and the Canadian Coast Guard, the Honourable Jonathan Wilkinson will make a Nature Fund announcement in support of the conservation of aquatic species at risk.
+SASKATOON, SK, Sept.
+4, 2019 /CNW/ - The Minister of Fisheries, Oceans and the Canadian Coast Guard, the Honourable Jonathan Wilkinson will make a Nature Fund announcement in support of the conservation of aquatic species at risk.

 Media are invited to attend.